OPERATION

 Cookware/Dinnerware

-We pretty much only bring the sea to summit alpha 1.9L pot when it comes to Cookware.
+We pretty much only bring the sea to summit 2.0L pot when it comes to Cookware.
 Its lightweight, super versatile, and has a strainer on the lid.
-For the dinnerware, we have a very basic set of collapsable cups & bowls and then a lightweight long spoon each.
+For the dinnerware, we have a very basic set of collapsable cups & bowls – the one we have actually comes with a collapsable pot as well!
+And then we also bring a lightweight long spork each.
 Simple, easy, and gets the job done!

 Collapsable Cups/Bowls Set